Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

 From $f$, we get a pair of exact adjoint functors $f_*$ and $f^*$ in \beq f_*: {\MDx} \rightarrow {\MDX}, \qquad f^*:{\MDX} \rightarrow {\MDx}, \eeq which relate branes on ${\cal X}$ and on $X$, as well as Hom's between them.
 The functors $f_*$ and $f^*$ are more precisely the right derived functor ${\rm R}f_*$, and the left derived ${\rm L}f^*$.
 Exactness means they take exact triangles to exact triangles, see for example \cite{Caldararu}.

 The fact that we will be able to give an explicit description of these functors relies on very special properties that $\MDx$ has.
-It inherits these from the analogous special properties of $\MDy$ in Theorem \ref{t:three}, by homological mirror symmetry in \eqref{XAY}.
+It inherits these from the analogous special properties of $\MDy$ in theorem \ref{t:three}, by homological mirror symmetry in \eqref{XAY}.

-The non-trivial fact is that our categories have both ``enough projectives" and ``enough injectives", so that every object has both a projective and an injective resolution.
+Our categories have both ``enough projectives" and ``enough injectives", so that every object has both a projective and an injective resolution.
 This in turn means that the adjoint pair of derived functors ${\rm R}f_*$ and ${\rm L}f^*$ not only exist, but also agree with their naive versions acting, respectively, on the complexes that give an injective and a projective resolution of the object at hand.

 The functor $f_*$ simply re-interprets a brane $G \in {\MDx}$ on $X$ as a brane $f_* G\in {\MDX}$ on ${\cal X}$.
 More precisely, starting with a description of the brane $G\in \MDx$ in terms of its injective resolution, which is a complex bounded from left $G\cong G_0\xrightarrow{g_0} G_1 \xrightarrow{g_1} \ldots$ each term of which is a direct sum of injectives $S_{\cal C}\in \MDx$, $f_*$ reinterprets each term as the same complex, just on ${\cal X}$.